m-marini/scalarl/octave/readme.md

 ## Dump file format

-The dump file format is composed by:
+Each record of the dump file rappresents an episode and the format is composed by:

 | Field     | Offset |                  Size |
 |:----------|-------:|----------------------:|